 Unlike most of the private student loan companies that we have reviewed, Credible is not actually a student loan lender.
 Instead, Credible is more of a student loan marketplace.
-A perspective borrower fills out one Credible application and gets results from a number of student loan companies.
-This process allows potential borrowers to shop around very quickly and efficiently.
+A perspective borrower fills out one Credible application and gets prequalified rates from a number of student loan companies.
+This process allows borrowers to shop around very quickly and efficiently.
 However, there are some major limitations that all borrowers should understand prior to using Credible.

 The Credible Process

-The student loan application on Credible is similar to that of any other private student loan lender.
+The student loan process on Credible is similar to that of any other private student loan lender.
 After you submit your information, Credible does a soft credit pull and provides you with offers from multiple student loan lenders.

 One of the advantages of this process is that the lender does not get your contact information unless you choose to move forward on the loan.
 This means that you will not have a bunch of different lenders calling you from companies you have chosen not to deal with.

 Ultimately, the major perk of Credible is the ability to check your rates with many different lenders.
 We think that shopping around is essential to getting a good interest rate on student loans, and Credible is a useful tool in this endeavor.